 Then the Jessiman family showed up; one daughter an accomplished road racer and another NOLS-trained, but all first-time orienteers.
 They insisted on trying the Advanced course (danger Will Robinson!), which they proceeded to complete with a very decent time!
 We hope to see you back orienteering in the spring.

 Lots of folks deserve thanks for selflessly working today.
 Special Gold Star goes to Kelly Guarino, who handled data input and downloads for the entire event, both Rec and Traverse!
 Pia Webb gave early, valuable design guidance, and helped with Registration and instruction.
 Peter Amram helped at every stage: course design, location vetting, hanging controls, Registration, and control pick-up.
-Barb Bryant came early just to hang controls, then disappeared.
-Sylvie Guichard brought snacks/water, and worked all day with Registration and instruction.
+Barb Bryant came early just to hang controls, but couldn't stay to run a course :-( Sylvie Guichard brought snacks/water, and worked all day with Registration and instruction.
 Mark O'Connell helped with set-up before his Traverse run.
 Andy McIlvaine and Suzanne Robinson dealt with the early crush at Registration.
 Bill Binette dealt with returned finger-sticks, and did "public relations" work with curious passersby, then picked up some distant controls.
 Joanne Sankus caught most of the day's snapshots (see menu News>Galleries) and picked up many controls.
 Jeff Leiserson continues to customize and send the Weekly Update emails, where we beg for volunteers.
 Thanks also to those people who volunteered to help, but were not needed—it's a rare thing for a meet to have an excess of volunteers!
 If I've not mentioned your help, please let me know.